JiaweiZhuang/old_cloud_GC/README.md

 <img src="img/12.png" width="480">

 This is the way to safely archive your system.
-You will only be charged by the storage for it.
+You will only be charged by the storage for it. (~$0.05/GB/month, see https://aws.amazon.com/ebs/pricing/, "Amazon EBS Snapshots to Amazon S3")

 The lifetime of an "instance" is from launching to termination.
 The lifetime of an "AMI" can be infinitely long if you don't delete it.